GLOBAL MARKETS-Stocks rise on China data; yen down on BOJ plan

 A few U.S. Federal Reserve policymakers expected to taper the pace of asset purchases by mid-year and end them later this year, while several others expected to slow the pace a bit later and halt the quantitative easing program by year-end, according to the minutes of the Fed’s March meeting.

 The MSCI all-world share index,, which tracks stocks in 45 countries, rose 1.2 percent to its highest level since March 18.
-The percentage gain on the index was the second best of 2013.
+At the peak, the percentage gain on the index was the second best of 2013.

 Europe’s FTSEurofirst 300 index was up 1.8 percent.
 EU]